oscoreio/QrCodes/README.md

 # QrCodes
 Modern and efficient cross-platform QR code generation, rendering and serialization.
 It contains various payloads and framework helpers for MAUI.
-Based on QRCoder with ImageSharp support.

 ### 🔥 Features 🔥
-- Use ImageSharp instead of System.Drawing to be cross-platform.
+- Use SkiaSharp/ImageSharp instead of System.Drawing to be cross-platform.
 - Support latest dotnet versions.
 - Generate QR code with logo image.
 - Supports next payloads